 So there was a lot of politics involved and there were labor problems and so.
 Because most of these people didn't, even if they're young and able-bodied, but most of them Stalin didn't want in the army.
-They feel that they may defect because I assume they had some defections in the first days of the war.
+They feel first days of the war.